Graph States and the Variety of Principal Minors: Introduction

 \section{Introduction}

 In Quantum Information, stabilizer states are quantum states known in particular for quantum error correcting codes \cite{gottesman1997}.
-In the stabilizer formalism, a stabilizer state is described by a maximal $n$-fold abelian subgroup $\mathcal{S}_{M_1,\dots,M_n}$ of the $n$-fold Pauli group $\mathcal{P}_n$ (see Sec. \ref{preliminaries} for definitions) that stabilizes it.
-Graph states are a special class of quantum stabilizer states that can also be elegantly described by a graph $G=(V,E)$ that encodes its stablizer group.
-Graph states have also many applications in quantum information processing \cite{hein2006}.
-They are in particular useful for Measured Based Quantum Computation (MBQC) \cite{hein2006,briegel2009,mhalla2011}, for quantum error correcting codes \cite{gottesman1997} and for secret sharing \cite{markham2008,bell2014}.
+In the stabilizer formalism, a stabilizer state is described by a maximal $n$-fold abelian subgroup $\mathcal{S}_{M_1,\dots,M_n}$ of the $n$-fold Pauli group $\mathcal{P}_n$ (see Sec.\ref{preliminaries} for definitions) that stabilizes it.
+Graph states are a special class of quantum stabilizer states elegantly described by a graph $G=(V,E)$ that encodes its stablizer group.
+Graph states have many applications in quantum information processing \cite{hein2006}: they are in particular useful for Measured Based Quantum Computation (MBQC) \cite{hein2006,briegel2009,mhalla2011}, for quantum error correcting codes \cite{gottesman1997} and for secret sharing \cite{markham2008,bell2014}.
 As a resource for quantum information, it is interesting to propose classification of graph states.
 A natural framework to classify quantum states is to consider the group of local unitary operations LU.
-However for stabilizer states (and graph states), one usually restricts ourselves to the group of local unitaries within the Clifford group\cite{article1,van2005}.
+However for stabilizer states (and graph states), one usually restricts to considering the group of local unitaries within the Clifford group \cite{article1,van2005}.
 We will denote by $\mathcal{C}^{\text{loc}} _n\subset \text{LU}$ the group of local Clifford acting on $n$ qubit states.
-Under the action of $\mathcal{C}^{\text{loc}} _n\rtimes \mathfrak{S}_n$, graph states have been classified up to $n=12$ qubits \cite{hein2006,cabello2009,cabello2011}.
+Under the action of $\mathcal{C}^{\text{loc}} _n\rtimes \mathfrak{S}_n$, graph states have been classified up to $n=12$ qubits \cite{hein2006,cabello2009,cabello2011}.\\ The variety $\mathcal{Z}_n$ of principal minors for $n\times n$ symmetric matrices over a field $\mathbb{K}$ \cite{oeding2011} is an algebraic variety of $\mathbb{P}(\mathbb{K}^{2^n})$ introduced by Holtz and Sturmfels \cite{holtz2007} in order to study relations among principal minors of symmetric matrices.
+The existence problem of a matrix statisfying predefinite conditions on its principal minors has many applications to matrix theory, probability, statistical physics and computer vision \cite{griffin2006, kenyon2014, oeding2017}.
+The goal of this paper is to show another potential application of the study of this variety over the two-elements field $\mathbb{K}=\mathbb{F}_2$ by establishing a bijection between classes of graph states and orbits of the variety $\mathcal{Z}_n$.
+More precisely, the main result of this paper is the following theorem.